 Each patient has a different history of injury, genetics, and prior treatment.
-Even so, there is a common pattern that spine injuries and diseases follow, whether is involves your neck (cervical) or lower back (lumbar): severe trauma (falls, auto accidents) or heavy lifting can damage spine structures all at once, or more commonly, after repetitive injuries.
+Even so, there is a common pattern that spine injuries and diseases follow, whether it involves your neck (cervical) or lower back (lumbar): severe trauma (falls, auto accidents) or heavy lifting can damage spine structures all at once, or more commonly, after repetitive injuries.
 Pain may come from:

 MRIs (Magnetic Resonance Imaging) and CT scans (computerized topagraphy) are needed to see nerves, discs, and deep bone injuries in your spine.

-Physical Therapy: plays a key role in the management of spine injuries and diseases.
+Plays a key role in the management of spine injuries and diseases.
 Strengthening of the muscles that support the spine (core strengthening for low back) and exercises to improve posture and flexibility are a mainstay in the treatment of your spine.
-Traction may be used in physical therapy to treat reduce neck pain.
+Traction may be used in physical therapy to treat and reduce neck pain.
 Typically, it takes 2 weeks to learn a home exercise program, and in some cases 4-6 weeks to see improvement from regular strengthening.
-Techniques for proper lifting, bending, weight work outs, work activities, and sports activities are reviewed by the therapist as well as reviewing proper sitting techniques and work set ups (ergonomics) that reduce stress on the spine.
+Techniques for proper lifting, bending, weight workouts, work activities, and sports activities are reviewed by the therapist as well as reviewing proper sitting techniques and work setups (ergonomics) that reduce stress on the spine.

 Do you have spine pain that you would like an orthopedic specialist to diagnose?
 Visit OrthoNeuro+NOW Orthopedic Urgent Care!